sferencik/SinCity/README.md

 SinCity adds a new tab called *Trigger culprit finding* to every build configuration.
 In that tab, you pick two finished builds that will define your investigation range.
 SinCity then triggers builds for all the commits in that range.
 You can pick any two builds from the history; they need not have followed each other.
-(If you choose builds that did not immediately follow each other, the builds that have already ran between them will end up being _rerun_ by SinCity.)
+(If you choose builds that did not follow each other, the builds that ran between them will end up being rerun by SinCity.)

 SinCity can also be configured (per build configuration) to trigger culprit finding automatically whenever builds fail.
 Read more [below](#automatic-culprit-finding).